 DRAFT REVISION OF RECOMMENDATION ITU-R RA.1513-1

-Levels of data loss to radio astronomy observations and percentage-of-time criteria resulting from degradation by interference for frequency bands allocated to the radio astronomyon a primary basis
+Levels of data loss to radio astronomy observations and percentage-of-time criteria resulting from degradation by interference for frequency bands allocated to the radio astronomy service on a primary basis

 (Question ITU-R 227/7)

 (2001-2003)

+Scope

+This Recommendation addresses the levels of data loss to radio astronomy observations and percentage-of-time criteria resulting from degradation by interference for frequency bands allocated to the radio astronomy service on a primary basis.
+It includes studies of sharing situations for terrestrial and space-based applications, as well as an extensive section on measurement of data loss from weak, pulsed interference.

 The ITU Radiocommunication Assembly,